aaronkyle/docmeta/README.md

 # DocMeta

 `docmeta` is tool that manipulates metadata for organizing, search and (eventually) citing documents.
+The objective is to help users to manage documents--both as file objects (available for download) and as metadata associated to those objects.

 I started work on this tool via [CCCS](http://crossculturalconuslt.com).
 [Paul Whipp](https://github.com/pwhipp) built the initial prototype.

 ## Assumptions / Plug-in Dependencies